I created my first copywriting portfolio in less than 30 minutes. And I didn’t even have any copywriting experience.

 1. Use the “Crystal Ball Technique” to make hyper-relevant portfolio samples

 This is an incredibly effective way to get hired as a copywriter when you’re just starting out.
+In fact, I wrote a whole post you can read on how anyone can use it to become a professional copywriter quickly.

 The way it works is simple: Identify a copywriting job you’d like to get hired for, then write a single piece of copy that’s very similar to what that job calls for.

 For example, if you want to land a job writing blog posts about coffee, you can write a blog post about tea and show it to the person you’re trying to persuade to hire you.
-(Notice that tea is similar enough to coffee to prove you can do the job — but different enough that it doesn’t appear to be some sort of “free sample” or spec work.)
+(Notice that tea is similar enough to coffee to prove you can do the job — but different enough that it doesn’t appear to be some sort of free sample or “spec work”.)

 There are 2 reasons this works so well: